 Determining an operation's potential bottled beer cost percentage is just a matter of dividing a bottle's cost by it's selling price.
 For example, if Budweiser costs an establishment 50˘ per bottle and is sold for $2.00 per bottle, then the potential cost percentage is $.50/$2.00 = .25 = 25%.

 Actual cost percentages are the actual costs incurred (taken from distributor’s invoices) divided by the actual sales generated (taken from the cash registers.)

 If an establishment’s actual beverage cost percentage is currently at 30%, then gross profit would be 70%.
 When the actual cost percentage is lowered to 25%, then gross profit increases to 75%.
 Let's assume a bar operation earns beverage revenues of $200,000 a year.
 By improving revenue & cost controls to help reduce the beverage cost percentage from 30% to 20%, gross profits will increase 10%, which is another $20,000 of additional profits being generated from the same revenue!

 Look at our PRODUCT SHOWCASE for profit-enhancing products designed for the bar industry.

-If you need help calculating your establishment's potential cost percentages, call Alcohol Controls' customer service department at (800) 285-2337 or (404) 262-2337 and they will help you determine your establishment's potentials over the phone!
+If you need help calculating your establishment's potential cost percentages, call The Bar Profit Guys at (800) 285-2337 or (404) 262-2337 and they will help you determine your establishment's potential cost percentages over the phone!